Help Center

 2. Under the Finance section, select Bank Account.

 5. Select Save to securely save your information.
-Once saved, your bank account information is partially hidden for increased privacy.
+Once saved, your bank account information will be partially hidden for increased privacy.

 The country of your bank (in this case, select Brazil).